sigstore/cosign/README.md

 Again, `cosign` can sign anything in a registry.
-You could use `cosign` to sign an image that is intended to be used as a base image, and inlcude that provenance metadata in resulting derived images.
+You could use `cosign` to sign an image that is intended to be used as a base image, and include that provenance metadata in resulting derived images.
 This could be used to enforce that an image was built from an authorized base image.

 Rough Idea: